dbredvick/developer-spin/src/pages/posts/2020-01-05-how-to-create-cron-job-now-zeit.md

 ## 1. Start your project

-To create a quick NextJS project, I used `create-next-app` metnioned in the [NextJS docs](https://github.com/zeit/next.js#quick-start).
+To create a quick NextJS project, I used `create-next-app` mentioned in the [NextJS docs](https://github.com/zeit/next.js#quick-start).

 You'll want to make sure you have: